 Here are eight high-dividend REITs priced for less than $10 per share:

-ARMOUR Residential REIT Inc. ARR pays a 15.15% dividend, and it’s priced at $7.73.
+ARMOUR Residential REIT Inc. ARR pays a 17% dividend, and it’s priced at just $7.22 per share.
 It’s a mortgage real estate investment trust (REIT) with headquarters in Vero Beach, Florida.
 According to its website, it “ invests primarily in residential mortgage-backed securities issued or guaranteed by a United States Government-sponsored entity, such as the Federal National Mortgage Association (Fannie Mae), the Federal Home Loan Mortgage Corporation (Freddie Mac) or guaranteed by the Government National Mortgage Administration (Ginnie Mae).”
-B. Riley Securities analysts, in February, 2022, reiterated a neutral rating on ARMOUR with a price target of $11 to $9.50.
+B. Riley Securities analysts, in July, 2022, reiterated a neutral rating on ARMOUR but lowered its price target from $9.50 to $8.00.

-Brandywine Realty Trust BDN is paying an 8.19% dividend, and shares go for $9.07.
+Brandywine Realty Trust BDN is paying a 9.13% dividend, and shares are going for $8.43.
 The company owns over 24 million square feet with a total market capitalization of about $5 billion.
 Credit Suisse analysts initiated coverage of the REIT in June 2022 with a neutral rating.
 Brandywine recently beat Q2 FFO estimates by reporting $0.34 per share compared to $0.32 per share one year ago.

-New York Mortgage Trust Inc. NYMT pays a 12.54% dividend.
-Shares traded today at $3.13.
+New York Mortgage Trust Inc. NYMT pays a 13.99% dividend.
+Shares are trading today at $2.89.
 Founded in New York, New York in 2003, this REIT has an investment portfolio value of $3.6 billion, according to its website.
 Analysts are unenthusiastic about the REIT: Keefe, Bruyette and Woods in July 2022 downgraded their opinion of it from outperform to market perform.
 Jones Trading maintained its Buy rating this month with a price target of $4.

-Orchid Island Capital Inc. ORC currently offers investors a dividend of 16.56%.
-The price per share as of this writing is $3.21.
+Orchid Island Capital Inc. ORC currently offers investors a dividend of 13.91%.
+The price per share as of this writing is $2.85.
 The REIT says it’s “a specialty finance company that invests in residential mortgage-backed securities on a leveraged basis.
 Income generated for distribution to our shareholders is based primarily on the difference between the yield on our mortgage assets and the cost of our borrowings.”
 In January 2022, JMP Securities initiated coverage of Orchid Island Capital with a market perform rating, but Ladenburg Thalmann recently downgraded its rating to neutral.

-Redwood Trust Inc. RWT is paying a 10.81% dividend and is priced at $8.35 per share.
+Redwood Trust Inc. RWT is paying an 11.54% dividend and is priced at $8.15 per share.
 According to the company website, Redwood invests “in mortgages for single-family and rental properties...and also acquires, sells and securitizes residential loans.”
-JP Morgan initiated coverage of the REIT in May 2002 with an overweight rating and a price target of $11.50.
+Last month, Raymond James maintained its strong buy rating for the REIT with a price target of $13.50 per share.

 Two Harbors Investment Corp.
-TWO pays a dividend of 12.57% and goes for $5.28 per share.
+TWO pays a dividend of 13.93% and goes for $4.95 per share.
 This mortgage REIT, based in St. Louis, is “focused on investing in, financing and managing Agency residential mortgage-backed securities (Agency RMBS).”
-Citigroup initiated coverage of Two Harbors Investment in January 2022 with a neutral rating and a price target of $5.50.
+RBC Capital maintained its outperform rating this month with a price target of $5.50 per share.